-Riverview at 1700 Platte, a 243,000-square-foot, Class A office building, is taking shape along the western edge of the South Platte River and is expected to be ready for occupancy in December of 2017.
+Riverview at 1700 Platte, a 243,000-square-foot, Class A office building, sits along the western edge of the South Platte River.

-Built for multi-tenant occupancy, the property also includes two levels of below-grade parking, a fitness center, and an elevated courtyard garden on the second floor.
-Designed to achieve a LEED Silver certification, offices will feature generous ceiling heights, direct access to daylight throughout, a rooftop patio and five riverside balconies to ensure users have ample opportunity to brighten everyday with fresh air.
+Built for multi-tenant occupancy, the property also includes two levels of below-grade parking, a fitness center and an elevated courtyard garden on the second floor.
+As LEED Silver Certified, the offices feature generous ceiling heights, direct access to daylight throughout, a rooftop patio and five riverside balconies to ensure users have ample opportunity to brighten everyday with fresh air.

 Saunders also recently completed the BPX Energy, BP America Production Company, Denver Headquarters TI inside this building.